Azure-Samples/azure-ai-speech-voicemail2text/README.md

 **Optional**: If needed, modify the _configmap-file.yaml_ file to override configuration values under etc/deployments.

 ## Getting Started

+- In the scenarios outlined below, Ubuntu 20.04 was used in Linux testing.
+- Depending on your installation, the commands below may require sudo.
+- Depending on your installation package of python, you may need to input python3.9 instead of python.

 Run these commands to build, load and deploy a docker image.
 All commands must be run in a Git Bash terminal